squaresLab/BugZoo/README.md

 BugZoo is a decentralised platform for distributing, reproducing, and interacting with historical software bugs.
-BugZoo is designed to support both software engineering researchers as well developers of tools for program testing, analysis and repair.
+BugZoo is designed to support both software engineering researchers as well as developers of tools for program testing, analysis and repair.

 Using BugZoo to conduct experiments has the following advantages:

 ## Features

-* Share and download historical bugs.
+* Share and download datasets of historical bugs.
+* Provides reproducibility, via the use of containers, without sacrificing performance.
+* Add BugZoo support to your dataset or tool by adding a `.bugzoo.yml` file.

 ## Installation